USMLE 2026 Changes: Everything You Need to Know

 What this means for your preparation

-The critical point: this is a new wrapper, not a new exam.
+The essential distinction: this is a new wrapper, not a new exam.
 The content, difficulty, scoring methodology, and fundamental structure are all unchanged.
 You are taking the same test in a new interface.

 USMLE Service Transition (January 2026)